 I wanted the perfect ‘Champagne’ wedding at the ‘Beer’ price – and I did it – using these tips.
 My wedding cost only $2600!!!!”

-So here are Tara’s tips on saving a butt-tonne on wedding costs – but still making it awesome!
+So here are Tara’s tips on how to save money on your wedding – but still making it awesome!

 Here are Tara’s 100+ Brilliant Ways to save money on your wedding!

 1. How to Save Money on Your Wedding Planning

 There are many great online wedding planners available, but nothing beats a good old fashioned spreadsheet.
 Budget how much can you spend on each aspect – and stick to it!
 Organisation and planning can save you a fortune!
 (We have a FREE wedding budget planner that you can download and use!).

 Set your budget on how you plan to save money on your wedding and stick to it!